7 Lessons For Retail In The Age of E-Commerce

 6. Use Your Advantages

-Unlike a physical store, e-commerce isn’t restricted by floor-space.
-So make use of the dynamic and virtual nature of this business model.
+Unlike a physical store, e-commerce isn’t restricted by floor space.
+So, take advantage of this business model’s dynamic and virtual nature.

-The advent of data analytics is a boon to the e-commerce that does wonders to a business in many ways.
+The advent of data analytics is a boon to e-commerce, which does wonders for a business in many ways.
 Data Analytics could propel E-commerce retail in the following domains:

-- Supply Chain Management: data for products starting from warehouse to the customer.
+- Supply Chain Management: data for products starting from the warehouse to the customer.

-- Merchant/Customer Fraud Detection: There are algorithms that let merchants predict fraud and avoid them.
+- Merchant/Customer Fraud Detection: Some algorithms let merchants predict and avoid fraud.

 - Merchant Analytics: Online retailers constantly need new avenues to expand.
-To set the right price in comparison to the market value, this comes in handy.
+This comes in handy when setting the right price in comparison to the market value.

 - Price Optimization: Implement price recommendations across multiple online retail platforms.
-It does this through an automated process that reacts to market and competitor movements with minimal human intervention.
-Companies like Intelligence Node have developed a technology using big data related to competitive intelligence and price tracking with machine learning and artificial intelligence.
+This is done through an automated process that reacts to market and competitor movements with minimal human intervention.
+Companies like Intelligence Node have developed technology that uses big data related to competitive intelligence and price tracking with machine learning and artificial intelligence.

 - Product Specific Analytics: Finding patterns among buying and browsing habits is valuable for e-commerce to improve product catalogs and user experience.